fg91/Deep-Q-Learning/README.md

 ## Requirements
 * tensorflow-gpu
 * gym
-* gym[atari] (make sure it is version 0.10.5 or at least has BreakoutDeterministic-v4)
+* gym[atari] (make sure it is version 0.10.5 or higher/has BreakoutDeterministic-v4)
 * imageio
 * scikit-image

-## Try it out yourself
+## Try it yourself:

-If you want to train the network yourself, simply run the notebook DQN.ipynb.
+If you want to test the trained network, simply run the notebook DQN.ipynb.

-If you want to test the pretrained network, run the notebook trained.ipynb.
+If you want to train the network yourself, set TRAIN = True at the top of DQN.ipynb and run the notebook.

 Have fun : )